synaq/api-quick-start/README.md

 * The `DELETE` action is only permitted for domains in the `inactive` or `deleted` states.
 A domain in any other state can not be deleted from the API's records.

-* For products which expose mailboxes directly as API objects, such as CloudMail and Continuity, a domain may not be deleted if it still contains mailboxes in provisioned states.
+* For products which expose mailboxes directly as API objects, such as Cloud Mail, Continuity and Mail Management, a domain may not be deleted if it still contains mailboxes in provisioned states.

   For this reason, the API will reject an asynchronous `Delete` action on any domain where provisioned mailboxes are still present.
 To delete such a domain, the mailboxes must be deleted first.
 Please refer to the mailbox management section below.

 ### Unlinking a domain from a package